 In summary, the traits of endurance and wealth champions are remarkably similar.

 The principles that lead to success in one arena apply equally well to the other.
 Both disciplines require smart goal setting, long term thinking, great coaching, self pacing, picking yourself up when you fall, conquering worry, and going the extra mile.

-There are no short cuts to success.
+There are no shortcuts to success.
 Self sacrifice and self discipline are more than words to endurance and wealth champions.
-They are a way of life.
+They're a way of life.

 So keep on, keeping on.
 Run your wealth building race to win, and I'll see you at the finish line!